-Jerry Dawson enters his second season as pitching coach for the Roughriders staff after serving as the head baseball coach at Chaparral High School in Scottsdale, Arizona for the past 37 years.
-Dawson owns the most high school career victories in the state of Arizona with 773.
-His teams have enjoyed tremendous success over the years, qualifying for post-season play 35 of the last 37 years.
+Jerry Dawson enters his fourth season as pitching coach for the Roughriders staff after serving as the head baseball coach at Chaparral High School in Scottsdale, Arizona for the 37 years.
+Dawson owns the most high school career victories in the state of Arizona with 774.
+His teams enjoyed tremendous success over the years, qualifying for post-season play 35 of the 37 years of the program’s existence.

-The 2011 Riders’ staff enjoyed much success led by Dawson.
+The Riders’ staff has enjoyed much success over the years.
 Three Roughrider arms were taken in the 2011 MLB amateur draft, including 7th round draft pick Kenny Giles.
 Through Dawson’s tutelage Giles ended the 2011 season as one of the Nation’s premiere Junior College arms and boasted a 98 mph fastball, 1.20 ERA and 2 strikeouts per inning.

-During his time at Chaparral, the athletic program elevated itself into the upper echelon of Arizona high school athletics, claiming nine state championships—four of which were won by Dawson’s teams which became nationally-ranked.
+During his time at Chaparral, the baseball program elevated itself into the upper echelon of Arizona high school athletics and was recognized nationally, claiming eight state championships—four of those teams became nationally-ranked.

-Coach Dawson has been the only Head Coach in the history of the school which has produced over 150 graduates who have continued their baseball careers at the college or professional levels.
-Most notable are current Major Leaguers Paul Konerko (Chicago White Sox), Brian Bannister (Kansas City Royals), and Ike Davis (New York Mets).
-During his tenure at Chaparral, he coached teams that won or tied for 24 Region Championships.
+Coach Dawson was the only Head Coach in the history of the school which has produced over 150 graduates who continued their baseball careers at the college or professional levels.
+Most notable are current Major Leaguers Paul Konerko (Chicago White Sox), Brian Bannister (Kansas City Royals), and Ike Davis (New York Mets), and Charles Brewer (Arizona Diamondbacks).
+During his tenure at Chaparral, he coached teams that won or tied for 24 Region Championships and finished as state runner-up on four occasions, in addition to the eight state championships.
 Coach Dawson has been named National High School Coach of the Year on 5 occasions and has been elected to the Arizona Coaches Association, Arizona Baseball Coaches Association and the National High School Baseball Coaches Association Halls of Fame.

 Dawson taught Physical Education at Chaparral for 30+ years, served as the Physical Education Department Chairman for 25+ years and was the school’s Athletic Director for 20+ years before retiring in 2004.
 In 2003-04 Dawson was selected as the Arizona’s Victory with Honor Coach of the Year, which is given by the Arizona Interscholastic Association (A.I.A.) to the outstanding coach for all sports in Arizona.